-Data Security is big challenge for any cloud platform.
-Salesforce Security model provide security at different levels like Object level, Field level, Record Level etc to make consumer’s data more secured.
-In this article we will get an overview of Salesforce Security Model.
+Data Security is a big challenge for any cloud platform.
+Salesforce Security Model provides security at different levels like Object level, Field level, Record Level, etc to make consumer’s data more secured.
+In this article, we will get an overview of the Security Model in Salesforce.

-Salesforce declares various sharing rules for different level.
+Salesforce declares various sharing rules for different levels.
 Following are the few sharing rules with their default sharing access.

-- Account sharing rules : Accounts and their associated contracts, opportunities, cases, and optionally, contacts and orders
+- Account sharing rules : Accounts and their associated contacts, opportunities, cases, and optionally, contacts and orders

 - Account territory sharing rules : This can be shared with Accounts and their associated cases, contracts, contacts, and opportunities

 - Campaign sharing rules : Individual campaign records

 - User sharing rules : Individual user record

 - Opportunity sharing rules : Individual opportunities and their associated accounts